strongbox/strongbox-docs/docs/developer-guide/getting-started-with-persistence.md

 - `fold` : to construct entity instance based on vertex/edge and its properties
 - `unfold` : to extract entity properties into vertex/edge and its properties
 - `cascade` : to cascade other vertices/edges within delete if needed

+Basically these all these operations are implemented using special `__` class, which represent anonymous traversal in Gremlin.

 The `EntityTraversalAdapter` implementations can also use each other to support relations between entities, inheritance and cascade operations.